SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 C_{cap}=C_{max}\left(1-e^{-\frac{t-t_{0}}{\tau}}\right)
 $$

 This is similar to the model used in the previous procedure, but voltage variables are replaced with charge.
 Current flow through the circuit is used as a proxy to calculate the amount of charge accumulated in the capacitor.
+As before, current is measured across a resistor using a digital probe and Logger Pro.

 # Time Constant with Various Components